 But it doesn’t have to be that way.
 There are plenty of alternative careers for physicians.
-Your medical degree qualifies you to do all kinds of other jobs.
+Your medical degree and CME activities qualify you to do all kinds of other jobs.

 If you have skills in other fields like business or tech, you’ll have a particularly easy time finding new work.
 But even if you don’t, there are a ton of organizations searching for people with a medical background.